nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Example Usage:
-* `delete 5` - Deletes the 5th Event in the displayed Event list.
+* `deleteEvent 5` - Deletes the 5th Event in the displayed Event list.
 * `listEvents` followed by `deleteEvent 2` - Deletes the 2nd Event in the full Event list.
   Find out more about `listEvents` [here](#listing-all-events-listevents).
 * `filterEvents d/2021-09-18` followed by `deleteEvent 1` - Deletes the 1st Event in the results of the `filterEvents`